vapor/fluent-postgres-driver/CONTRIBUTING.md

 If you are fixing a single GitHub issue in particular, you can add a test named `testGH<issue number>` to ensure that your fix is working.
 This will also help prevent regression.

+## SemVer

+Vapor tries really hard to follow strict [SemVer](https://semver.org).
+This means that any changes to the source code that can cause existing code to stop compiling _must_ wait until the next major version to be included.

+Code that is only additive and will not break any existing code can be included in the next minor release.

 Thanks! 🙌

+Join us on Slack if you have any questions: [http://vapor.team](http://vapor.team).